Project-Bradnails/Bradnails/Software/extranotes.md

 - After that just load up the game and wait for the queue and have fun!

--By the way if you ask a stupid question that's mentioned in this guide please kill yourself.
+- By the way if you ask a stupid question that's mentioned in this guide please kill yourself.